withastro/astro/docs/config.md

   dist: './dist',
   /** A folder of static files Astro will copy to the root.
 Useful for favicons, images, and other files that don’t need processing. */
   public: './public',
-  /** Extension-specific handlings */
-  extensions: {
-    /** Set this to "preact" or "react" to determine what *.jsx files should load */ '.jsx': 'react',
-  },
   /** Options specific to `astro build` */
   buildOptions: {
     /** Your public domain, e.g.: https://my-site.dev/.
 Used to generate sitemaps and canonical URLs. */